uvarc/rc-learning/content/slides/hpc-from-terminal/index.md

 - We recommend [MobaXterm](https://mobaxterm.mobatek.net/).
 Download the Home Edition, Installer Edition.

 - From the Sessions menu, start an _SSH_ session.
-Using one of the particular names for a rivanna frontend (rivanna1.hpc.virginia.edu, etc.). as the host name.
+Using one of the particular names for a frontend (login1.hpc.virginia.edu, etc.). as the host name.

 - If you prefer to type an ssh command, start a local terminal session and enter the same command as is used in the Mac OS or Linux terminal (the -Y option is the default).